Client

 Here are some of the most important features available in the Client class.

-is designed to be used as a builder of requests, serving as the global entry point for server communication
+The Client is designed to be used as a builder of requests, serving as the global entry point for server communication

 throughout your application.
 This approach prevents duplicated logic, promotes a consistent architecture, and makes it